 ON-LINE PROGRAMME (2 x ½ day per week for 7 weeks)

 FEW PLACES LEFT PLEASE REGISTER UNTIL THE 17TH OF APRIL

-Ser Integral: Portuguese Center for Mindfulness with the support and collaboration of the Center for Mindfulness of the University of Oxford will organize the Foundational Training I in MBCT, between the 31st March - 6th of April in a 6 day intensive format training that will include:
+Ser Integral: Portuguese Center for Mindfulness with the support and collaboration of the Center for Mindfulness of the University of Oxford will organize the Foundational Training Module 1 & 2 in MBCT, between the 26 April - 2 May 2020 in a 6 day intensive format training that will include:

 Module 1: MBCT Experiential